I Left My Heart in Sorsogon

 I Left My Heart in Sorsogon is a Philippine television drama romance series broadcast by GMA Network.
 Directed by Mark Sicat dela Cruz, it stars Heart Evangelista, Richard Yap and Paolo Contis.
 It premiered on November 15, 2021 on the network's Telebabad line up.
-The series concluded on February 11, 2022 with a total of 65 episodes.
+The series concluded on February 11, 2022, with a total of 65 episodes.

+The series is streaming online on YouTube.